fgraux/LiveProd/README.md

 	  • We can offer services : installing, configuring and developing, creating templates... for a standard fee, but you can also do it by yourselves.

+REMOTABLE

+As LiveProd is a nodejs application, that communicates with tools using websocket commands, it is totally possible to use it to control distant tools over internet.

+	  • You can easily use LiveProd to command OBS and CCG over the internet, while setting up a port redirection, a vpn or a ssl tunnel.

+	  • While controling OBS, you can stream OBS multiview over the internet, setting up a ffmpeg udp stream for instance.

 CONTENT

 	  • Server side js file, with dependency